19hours/sg-statutes/Acts/Legal Profession Act.md

 (d) to suffer the punishment referred to in paragraph (b) in addition to the punishment referred to in paragraph (a) or (c).

-(2) Such due cause may be shown by proof that the regulated foreign lawyer —
+(2) Subject to subsection (7), such due cause may be shown by proof that the regulated foreign lawyer —

 (a) has been convicted of a criminal offence, implying a defect of character which makes him unfit for his profession;